j-geuter/SinkhornNNHybrid/README.md

 d.learn_potential(n_samples=10000) # trains on 10,000 samples for 5 epochs, i.e. 50,000 samples total
 ```

 The `learn_potential` function offers various optional arguments.
 For instance, if you wish to print the loss alongside sample images of the generator during training, pass `prints=True`.
+If you want to learn using a loss on the transport distance (as outlined in Section 5.2 of the paper) instead of one on the dual potential, pass `learn_WS=True` and `loss_function=loss_max_ws`.
 You can also collect performance information on the test datasets over the course of learning using the `verbose`, `num_tests`, and `test_data` arguments, where you can pass `test_data=testdata` with `testdata` defined as above.
 The function will then return performance information upon completion.
+To average performance over multiple models, use the average_performance function.
+Note that this function repeatedly resets all trainable parameters in the process.

 ## Obtain Results
 To obtain the results from the paper, you'll need to run the `compare_iterations` function from `sinkhorn.py` for each test dataset.
 The results can then be saved using `save_data` from `datacreation.py`.
 I.e. with `testdata` as above: